ezEngine/docs-src/pages/docs/scenes/selection.md

 ## Select Parent Object

-The shortcut `Ctrl+P` selects the parent object of the currently selected object.
+The shortcut `Ctrl+Q` selects the parent object of the currently selected object.
 This can be very useful when working with grouped objects, where it is easy to click-select a child object from the viewport, but actually want to select the parent object.

 ## Select Transparent